fortitudo-tech/fortitudo.tech/docs/source/documentation.rst

    Whether to use demeaned P&L when calculating CVaR.
 Default: :const:`True`.
 :const:`'R_scalar'`
    Scaling factor for the P&L simulation.
 Default: :const:`1000`.
-:const:`'mean_scalar'`
-   Scaling factor for the expected returns used by the return target constraint.
-   Default: :const:`100`.
 :const:`'maxiter'`
    Maximum number of iterations for the decomposition algorithm, i.e., maximum number of relaxed master problems the algorithm is allowed to solve.